WildPHP/irc-bot/README.md

 - Timers that trigger after a set time,

 ## Installation
+1. Download the latest release.
-1. Copy config.example.neon to config.neon
+2. Copy config.example.neon to config.neon
-2. Open config.neon with your favourite text editor and change the settings to your liking (check the wiki for more information)
+3. Open config.neon with your favourite text editor and change the settings to your liking (check the wiki for more information)
-3. Launch the bot with the following command: `php wildphp.php`
+4. Launch the bot with the following command: `php wildphp.php`
-4. Profit!
+5. Profit!

+### Installing the latest revision
+To install the latest development build, you need [Composer](https://getcomposer.org/).
+Install WildPHP using the following command:

+	composer create-project wildphp/wild-irc-bot directory-name

 ### Configuration